thomasotoole/obsidian-ghost-lawmedia/README.md

 # Obsidian Ghost Lawmedia (fork of Obsidian Ghost Publish by Jay Nguyens)

-I'm just dinking around with this plugin.
+Just dinking around with this plugin.
 Nothing of value here was written by me.

 Plugin for publish to [Ghost](https://ghost.org/) site for [Obsidian](https://obsidian.md/) with a single click.